 Whether it’s larger-than-life murals or a collage of repurposed circuit boards forming a robot, Gregory Arth captivates the imagination by exploring the beauty of technology.READ MORE +

-Born in Albuquerque, New Mexico, Arth and his family moved to Texas when he was 2 years old.
-The young Arth demonstrated talent in drawing and painting.
-When he traveled to Europe in the mid-1970s to visit his family, he was awed by the artwork he viewed.
-He became fascinated by works from John Singer Sargent, Gustav Klimt, Michelangelo, Raphael, Van Gogh as well as African art.
+Born in Albuquerque, New Mexico, on October 17, 1955, Arth and his family moved to Texas when he was 2 years old.
+At a young age, Arth demonstrated talent in drawing and painting.
+When he traveled to Europe in the mid-1970s to visit family, he was awed by the artwork he viewed.

-The concept of using circuit boards originated in the early 1990s when Arth observed circuit boards and felt they resembled aerial views of cities.
-He gathers his supplies through recycling companies dealing in computer parts, often searching for specific shapes, colors and unusual pieces to incorporate.
+Arth began using circuit boards in the early 1990s when he realized circuit boards bear an uncanny resemblance to an aerial view of a city.
+Arth gathers his supplies through recycling companies dealing in computer parts, often searching for specific shapes, colors, and unusual pieces to incorporate.

 “I’ve been asked many times why I do what I do.
 I can’t say I know exactly,” Arth says.
 “I was born with the need to create things.”

 During his visits to Europe, Arth became fascinated by works from John Singer Sargent, Gustav Klimt, Michelangelo, Raphael, Vincent van Gogh, as well as African art.
 Contemporary artist Chuck Close also inspires Arth with his colorful grid paintings.

 Arth credits his older brother, who once worked an artist, as one of his biggest influences for deciding to become an artist.

 - Arth’s works are displayed in galleries, offices, and restaurants and are collected around the world.